 We have red, green and blue receptors (cones) on our retinas that detect these different wavelengths of light.
 Different proportions of different wavelengths are interpreted by our eyes as different colours.
 It’s the same principle for film or a sensor in a camera.

-Every light source emits its energy at different wavelengths and therefore the colour of the light is different for every light source and is called its temperature.
+Every light source emits its energy at different wavelengths and therefore the colour of the light is different for every light source.
+This is called its colour temperature.

 Whereas paint colours are created by mixing the primary pigment colours: red, yellow and blue (sometimes called magenta, yellow and cyan), light colours are created by mixing the primary light colours: red, green and blue.

-Light energy travels in a straight line in every direction until it’s reflected, refracted or absorbed or any combination of the three.
+Light energy travels in a straight line until it’s reflected, refracted or absorbed (or any combination of the three).